LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for tutorial

-[Elastic Vancouver Chapter](https://community.elastic.co/vancouver/) Want to attend live workshops?
-Join the Elastic Vancouver Chapter to get the deets!
+[Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/) Want to attend live workshops?
+Join the Elastic America Virtual Chapter to get the deets!

 ## Search for information
 There are two main ways to search in Elasticsearch: